-What You Need To Know About Acid Reflux Medications While drug treatment can lessen heartburn and other annoying tell-tale signs of acid reflux, there are some troublesome side effects that you need to know about before moving forward with acid reflux medication treatment.
+While acid reflux medicine can lessen heartburn and other associated symptoms, there are side effects that you need to know about before moving forward with acid reflux medication treatment.
 Before you read any further, please note: you should never change your reflux medications without consulting your doctor.
 There can be consequences to abruptly stopping or changing treatments.

-Reflux Meds: Antacids, H2 Blockers & PPIs Last week in the Reflux 101 post, we talked about acid reflux, GERD and how lifestyle changes are the first line of defense in relieving your acid reflux symptoms.
-The next course of action often involves over the counter (OTC) and prescription medications recommended by your doctor.
+In our first Reflux 101 post, we talked about acid reflux, GERD, and how lifestyle changes are the first line of defense in relieving your acid reflux symptoms.
+The next course of action often involves over-the-counter (OTC) and prescription medications recommended by your doctor.
 Before beginning treatment with an acid reflux medication, it can help to have an understanding of the various types as well as their respective uses and side effects.

-Over-the-counter medications include antacids such as Tums, certain H2 blockers like Zantac, and lower dose Proton Pump Inhibitors (PPI) like Prilosec OTC .
-If symptoms persist, then your doctor may prescribe stronger medications – either an H2 blocker or one of the many PPIs – which can be the same brand as the OTC version but with a higher dosage.
+If symptoms persist after using over-the-counter acid reflux medication, then your doctor may prescribe stronger medications, generally either an H2-blocker or one of the many prescription PPIs, which may be the same brand as the OTC version but with a higher dosage.

-An antacid has over 100 different formulations that contain a key ingredient to neutralize stomach acid.
+Antacids have over 100 different formulations that contain a key ingredient to neutralize stomach acid.
 Common examples of over-the-counter antacids include Tums, Mylanta, and Rolaids.
-Most antacids contain at least one of these ingredients: calcium carbonate, magnesium hydroxide, aluminum hydroxide or sodium bicarbonate.
-While all these ingredients work to neutralize your stomach’s acid, it’s important to choose one that makes sense for you and avoid possible reactions.
+Most antacids contain at least one of these ingredients: calcium carbonate, magnesium hydroxide, aluminum hydroxide, or sodium bicarbonate.
+While all of these ingredients work to neutralize your stomach’s acid, it’s important to choose one that makes sense for you and avoid possible reactions.

 Histamine H2-receptor antagonists, also known as H2 blockers, are another type of acid reflux medication that can be found over-the-counter or as prescribed.
 H-2 blockers help relieve acid reflux by decreasing the amount of acid produced by the stomach—the less acid produced, the lower the risk of reflux.
 Signals that tell the stomach to make acid are blocked by this type of acid reflux medicine, which makes the stomach contents less acidic and, therefore, less bothersome to the esophagus.
 H2 blockers are available both over-the-counter (OTC) and with your doctor’s prescription.

 Proton pump inhibitors (PPIs) work by reducing the production of acid in the stomach.
-Then, if stomach contents leak back into the esophagus,the irritation is less because the acidity isn’t as strong.
+Then, if stomach contents leak back into the esophagus, there is less irritation because the acidity isn’t as strong.
 Available as both prescription and over-the-counter (OTC) medications, PPIs have received negative press lately because of significant side effects that may occur with prolonged treatment.

 In 2009, based on health claims data, over 20 million people filled PPI prescriptions in the United States and, on average, continued with their prescription for about 6 months.
 As this was prior to the FDA’s warning, hopefully, patients and doctors have adjusted their treatment routines in light of the new findings.
 But are the possible side effects worth it?
-More than 5 out of 10 people taking PPIs still have GERD symptoms so it’s in your best interest to research your options, carefully weigh the facts and determine–along with your doctor–what makes the most sense for you.
+More than 5 out of 10 people taking PPIs still have GERD symptoms, so it’s in your best interest to research your options, carefully weigh the facts and determine–along with your doctor–what makes the most sense for you.

-Considering the possibility of serious side effects linked to acid reflux medications and the lack of effectiveness for many, it’s important to give lifestyle changes a fighting chance.
+Considering the possibility of serious side effects linked to acid reflux medications and the lack of effectiveness for many, it’s important to give lifestyle changes a chance before committing to medication.

 Heartburn: Antacids, Read More